Nesvilab/FragPipeAnalystR/vignettes/global_DIA_prot_tutorial.md

 ![](global_DIA_prot_tutorial_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-One of the differences between this two sets of differential expression analysis is CA9 (Carbonic anhydrase 9) which is a [known marker of clear cell renal cell carcinoma](https://doi.org/10.1016/j.ejca.2010.07.020).
+One of the differences between differential expression analysis results from unimputed and imputed data is CA9 (Carbonic anhydrase 9, Q16790) which is a [known marker of clear cell renal cell carcinoma](https://doi.org/10.1016/j.ejca.2010.07.020).
+Its expression is missing in the normal data, which leads its absence of unimputed data.

 ``` r